scossar/markdown-fileid.nvim/README.md

 # Markdown FileId

-A Neovim plugin that adds a UUID to the front matter section of a markdown file.
-If the file doesn't have a front matter section, it will be added along with the UUID.
+A Neovim plugin that adds a file ID key/value pair to the front matter section of a markdown file.
+If the file doesn't have a front matter section, it will be added along with the ID field.

+The plugin is intended to solve the problem of needing a way of associating a (reasonably) permanent ID with a markdown file that may get renamed or moved within the file system.
+It's (soon to be) a dependency of (converse.nvim)[https://github.com/scossar/converse.nvim].

+## Requirements

-The plugin required Neovim `>= 0.9.0`
+Neovim `>= 0.9.0`

 ## Installation